com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 </p>

+Ths [Kaggle Notebook](https://www.kaggle.com/code/wumanandpat/exploration-of-storm-events-database) propose a pre-processing as well as some visualizations with the Storm Events Database.
 Concerning now vizualizations with the same dataset as ours ...

 We have identified a [website](https://www.arcgis.com/apps/dashboards/2f0a9f25eea3410ca0443bdce936f8e5) that features a visualization using the same dataset as ours.